-The water source will be from a fire hydrant which is located approximately 300 feet to the northeast of the residence Contact the Boulder Mountain Fire Protection District (303-440-0235) for more information and specific details.
+The water source will be from community cistern.
+The homeowners will be contributing to a community cistern fund.
+The house is also required to have an internal sprinkling system.
+Contact the Nederland Fire Protection District (303-258-9161) for more information and specific details.